Skip to content

 Strongly yes.
 80-90% electricity reduction plus 15-25x longer lifespan makes payback typical 6-18 months.
 Even at modest usage (3-4 hours daily), LED lifetime cost significantly below traditional or CFL alternatives.
 Quality improvements (instant, dimming, cooler operation) enhance value beyond pure cost.

-Which LEDs should I buy?
+Which LEDs to buy?

 For general use: 9-12W LED replacing 60W incandescent.
 2700K-3000K for warm light (matches incandescent).
 4000K+ for cooler daylight feel.
 Brand matters — Philips, Cree, GE offer reliable options.
 Cheap no-name LEDs sometimes have color shift or premature failure.
 Pay slight premium for brand-name reliability.